 Streets and Sidewalks: The regular street grid in Russell provides convenient vehicular access to the interstates, downtown, and other neighborhoods within a relatively walkable block pattern.
-The three one-way pairs encourage excessively fast speeds however and their design is not neighborhood-friendly.
-On the eastern edge of the neighborhood, 9th Street provides immediate access to ramps to and from I-64 via two lanes of fast-moving traffic in each direction separated by a grass median.
-Many people talk about "the Ninth Street divide," a long-standing racial, physical, and psychological divide for many Louisville residents.
-The neighborhood also has a relatively intact alley network that reduces the number of driveways on most streets, but they are not as well maintained and many lack adequate lighting.
+However, three one-way streets encourage excessively fast speeds and their design is not neighborhood-friendly.
+On the eastern edge of the neighborhood, 9th Street provides immediate access to ramps to and from I-64 via three lanes of fast-moving traffic in each direction, separated by a wide grass median.
+Due to these conditions, many people perceive a "Ninth Street divide," a long-standing racial, physical, and psychological divide for many Louisville residents.
+The neighborhood also has a relatively intact alley network that reduces the number of driveways on most streets, but are not as well maintained and many lack adequate lighting.

 The sidewalk network is relatively intact and continuous but has gaps or very poor conditions in some areas, particularly near long-vacant houses or lots.
 Crosswalks are generally present but not well-marked at all intersections.
 Ninth Street and Broadway in particular present pedestrian challenges due to their width and traffic speeds.
-Russell has a Walk Score of 67 out of 100, making it the 13th most walkable neighborhood in Louisville.
-That rating is defined as "somewhat walkable," meaning some errands can be accomplished on foot.
+Russell has a Walk Score of 67 out of 100, making it the 13th most walkable neighborhood in Louisville.1 That rating is defined as "somewhat walkable," meaning some errands can be accomplished on foot.